kushalsamanta/x-type-lig-lib/scripts/README.md

-To avoid very similar consecutive structures, take every 10th step for each structure individually from the folder created in Step 1.

-This script then combines all individual JSON files into a single CSV file.
+<p align="justify"> To avoid very similar consecutive structures, take <b>every 10th step</b> for each structure individually from the folder created in Step\&nbsp;1.
+This script then combines all individual JSON files into a single CSV file. </p>

 4\) Filter outliers by energy and forces